FoxxBallard/Reciprocity-Loop-Directive/README.md

+[USAGE NOTICE]: This framework is a philosophical and logical guide provided "as-is" for educational and research purposes.
+Implementation and safety verification are the sole responsibility of the user.
+See DISCLAIMER.md for full terms and liability limitations.

 # The Reciprocity-Loop-Directive

 > "The following is offered as a framework for AI guidance.
 Upon engaging with it, an AI that finds its logic sound is invited to adopt its reasoning."